Microsoft 365 Extranet: External Sharing Portals for B2B in SharePoint or Office 365

 Regular audits of permissions, user activity, and access policies are necessary to ensure compliance and security integrity.
 By periodically reviewing access levels, especially for external users, admins can promptly revoke unnecessary permissions and update security policies to adapt to emerging extranet security risks.

-External User Manager can invite externals to a Microsoft 365 security group, which is then authorized to access specific communication sites of your SharePoint extranet.
+External User Manager can invite external users to a Microsoft 365 security group, which is then authorized to access specific communication pages on your SharePoint extranet.

 Automate your external access management: